Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Results

 \subsection{Mass of dense gas}

 The mass of dense gas in the simulation volume is defined as

 where $\rho_{\text{cloud}}$ is the initial density of the cloud, $\rho_i$ the density of a particle or volume element and $m_i$ its mass.
 Figure \ref{fig:dense_mass} shows large differences in the evolution of the mass of dense gas between the different hydrodynamics methods for the two different initial density contrasts.
 The left and right columns show respectively the lower ($\chi = 10$) and higher ($\chi = 100$) density contrasts.
-The top row compares all hydrodynamics methods at the highest resolution ($n = 128$).
-Each of the remaining rows compares one method at all four resolutions.
-We remind the reader that because none of the simulations model physical conduction, mixing is numerical.
-However, because of the ram pressure from the wind, pressure equilibrium is violated and the density may change adiabatically.
+The top row compares all hydrodynamics methods at the highest resolution ($n = 256$).
+Each of the remaining rows compares one method at all five resolutions.
+We remind the reader that even though none of the simulations explicitly model physical conduction, the high Reynolds numbers typical of astrophysical flows imply that turbulent conduction will become efficient below some scale.
+As mentioned above, a turbulent conduction model is included in \textsc{gdf sph}.
+At very high resolution, the effect of numerical mixing (i.e. mixing at the resolution limit) in mesh codes (\textsc{mm}, \textsc{amr}) is expected to be qualitatively and quantitatively similar to that of the mixing expected from turbulent conductions.
+At low or intermediate resolution the end result might be similar (i.e. everything is mixed), but the manner and time in which the cloud is destroyed may depend on resolution.
+However, because of the ram pressure and the initial shock front from the wind, pressure equilibrium is violated and, after an initial entropy generating phase, at later times the density may change adiabatically.

 It immediately stands out that for the lower density contrast the cold cloud disperses much more slowly for the simulation using \textsc{gdf sph} than for the other methods.
-The results for simulations with the \textsc{Sphenix} \textsc{sph}, \textsc{anarchy-pu sph}, \textsc{mfm}, \textsc{amr} and \textsc{mm} methods are all very similar, while \textsc{mfv} is an intermediate case.
+The results for simulations with the \textsc{anarchy-pu sph}, \textsc{mfm}, \textsc{amr} and \textsc{mm} methods are all very similar, while \textsc{Sphenix} \textsc{sph} and \textsc{mfv} are intermediate cases.
 The \textsc{mfv} method gives a slower decline in cloud mass, especially when the cloud has already lost more than 50\% of its original mass.
-Strikingly, this much slower dispersal at late times only occurs for the two highest resolutions.
-We note that for the \textsc{gdf sph} method the morphology of the dense gas is extremely clumpy (see Fig. \ref{fig:slice_plots}), with the clumps seemingly holding together indefinitely, becoming co-moving with the wind.
-Again, this effect is amplified by increasing the resolution, suggesting that more of the gas is retained in dense clumps when the resolution is increased.
+Strikingly, this much slower dispersal at late times only occurs for the three highest resolutions.
+We note that for the \textsc{gdf sph} method the morphology of the dense gas is slightly clumpier (see Fig. \ref{fig:slice_plots}), with the clumps seemingly holding together indefinitely, becoming co-moving with the wind.
+This effect is amplified by increasing the resolution, suggesting that more of the gas is retained in dense clumps when the resolution is increased, though for the lower density contrast the two highest resolutions are similar in terms of the dense gas evolution.